NoCheatPlus/Docs/Development/Design.md

 # Mostly decided

+## InteractRayTracing (blocinteract.visible)

+* Switch to extend PassableRayTracing + maybe slight alterations.
+* Possibly alter per-block ray check to use a real ray.
+* Remove default exemption by flags configuration entries.
+* Add examples to wiki.
+* May add a named sets configuration for  (name -> active, flags, blocks) for doors and the like, disabled by default.

 ## Fix ProtocolLib for 1.7.10

 At least need 1.7.10 support still.
 ProtocolLib for 1.9 might also be incompatible to 1.8.x.